nikko9196/game-bulls-cows/Reflection.md

 Similar as I mentioned in Part A of Assignment 2, I continued to use ChatGPT as a Generative AI tool to support my learning in Part B as well.
 For example, when I wrote code that seemed logically correct but still had bugs I couldn’t easily identify, I would quickly consult ChatGPT.
 It helped me discover small but critical issues that I might have otherwise missed, preventing potential breakdowns in the code.

 The external resources I used for Part B of Assignment 2 include:
 - **Lecture recordings and slides:** I consistently reviewed lessons, revisited my annotated slides, and referenced examples shared in lectures.
-I adapted and modified these examples to fit my coding scenarios, which helped me better understand the concepts and apply them correctly in the assignments.
+I adapted and modified these examples to fit my coding scenarios, which helped me better understand the concepts and apply them correctly in the assignment.
-- **Week 8 - Tuesday lecture by Yu-Cheng:** I re-watched the session where Yu-Cheng introduced Assignment 2B and demonstrated Task 3 – Hard AI.
-Based on her detailed explanation of how the HardAI example works step-by-step, I was able to gradually build the logic needed to solve Task 3.
+- **Week 8 - Tuesday lecture by Yu-Cheng:** I re-watched the session where Yu-Cheng introduced Assignment 2B and demonstrated **Task 3 – Hard AI**.
+Based on her detailed explanation of how the HardAI example works step-by-step, I was able to gradually build the logic needed to solve **Task 3**.
 This clear walkthrough helped me understand the process thoroughly, which in turn guided me to design my UML diagram with the necessary fields and methods to implement that logic effectively.
-- **Lab exercises:** I reviewed Lab 12 to study the example test case provided for RobotTest.
+- **Lab exercises:** I reviewed Lab 12 to study the example test case provided for `RobotTest`.
 By examining how the test was written and what cases it covered, I was able to learn effective testing techniques.
-I then applied this understanding to Task 4 by writing tests for HexaComputer.java based on those principles.
+I then applied this understanding to **Task 4** by writing tests for `HexaComputer.java` based on those principles.
 - **IntelliJ with AI assistant for code writing:** As I mentioned in Assignment 2A, IntelliJ continued to be a valuable assistant.
 Beyond auto-completing code snippets and speeding up my coding, it also highlighted duplicated code sections, helping me stay aware and avoid redundancy.
 Additionally, IntelliJ suggested when some fields I created were unnecessary and recommended using local variables instead, which helped me write cleaner and more efficient code.

 Without these external resources above, I believe completing **Tasks 3, 4 and 5** would have taken me significantly longer.
 Moreover, my code would likely be longer and less clean, which is an ongoing concern for me.
 I understand that writing clean, maintainable code is important, especially when future updates or debugging might be needed.

 _________________
 ### 8. If you have time to extend this assignment, what would you do?
-If I have ime to extend this assignment, I have some ideas that I would do:
+If I have time to extend this assignment, I have some ideas that I would do:
 1. **Enhancing the UX/UI of the game:**
    - **User Interface:** I would use Java Swing, which was taught in class, to build a simple graphical user interface (GUI) for the Bulls and Cows game.
    - **User Experience:**
      - With a GUI and buttons, users could easily select game modes, difficulty levels, and other options instead of relying on keyboard inputs like pressing 1, 2, or 3.
      - Improve feedback messages for invalid guesses by separating them in different scenarios, such as when a user enters duplicate characters/digits or when the guess length is shorter or longer than expected.
-2. **Adding a Time Challenge mode:** For example, giving the player 60 seconds and 7 attempts to guess the secret code in Single Player mode.
+2. **Adding a Time Challenge mode:** For example, giving the player 60 seconds and 7 attempts to guess the secret code in `SinglePlayer` mode.
 3. **Implementing a Leaderboard feature:** Track and display records for fastest wins or fewest attempts to complete the game.